Reading List: Source Material for The Invisible College

 The Book of Revelation by Ben Witherington III

 The Book of Revelation is a key text to The Invisible College.
-A clear and detailed verse by verse examination, which assisted me greatly, both in understanding the text, and developing my own ideas for its relevance and application to my own book.
+This clear and detailed verse-by-verse examination assisted me greatly in understanding the text and developing my own ideas for its relevance and application to my own book.
 Of interest to anyone, regardless of faith or personal beliefs.

 The Voynich Manuscript by Gerry Kennedy and Rob Churchill